-Publications include books, book chapters, reports, research briefs, and articles and are listed in date descending order.
+Publications include articles, book chapters, reports, and research briefs and are listed in date descending order.
 Links are provided to full text publications when possible.
 However, this collection may not be complete.
-More information can be obtained in the Child Abuse Library
+More information can be obtained in the Child Abuse Library Online.

-Online.